gnolang/gno/docs/getting-started/local-setup/browsing-gno-source-code.md

 ![blog_help](../../assets/getting-started/local-setup/browsing-gno-source-code/blog_help.png)

-This page will also allow you to quickly generate `gnokey` commands for easily interacting with the realm in question.
+This page will allow you to easily generate `gnokey` commands for interacting with the realm in question.